Gricel-lee/Quantitative-patterns-DSL/README.md

 - Download from https://github.com/Askarpour/quantitative-patterns
 - Unzip
-- In Eclipse, install the plugins Xtext and Xtend
+- In Eclipse, install the plugins Xtext and Xtend (Help> Eclipse Marketplace).
 - File > Import > Project from Folder or Archive, and import unzipped folders one by one that start with "se.gu.patterns"
 - Go to: